 Responses collected by Amy Modin, CommonSpirit Health, and Anthony Parrish, Princeton University

-With this year’s virtual Apra Fundamentals: Prospect Research starting on April 12, 2021, a check-in with last year’s attendees seems timely.
+With this year’s virtual Apra Fundamentals: Prospect Research starting up, a check-in with last year’s attendees seems timely.
 Just before the pandemic shuttered travel, a group of prospect development professionals met in Chicago for the 2020 Apra Fundamentals event.
 Folks from around the globe attended, all eager to meet their peers and, together with knowledgeable faculty members, learn more about prospect development.
 Below they, along with ourselves, share their experiences.

 Manager, prospect research, Barnard College

 I was impressed by the breadth of experience of the presenters across all aspects of our field.
 My favorite exercise of the day was when we created a profile together, with each table responsible for a section.
 It was a great reminder that everyone looks at the same information differently and that we, as Apra members, can and should reach out to each other when we have questions.